 This is a huge bummer.
 I know.
-Screen protector bubbles ruin everything.
+Screen protector air bubbles ruin everything.

-You bought the screen protector to protect the screen of your device, but these bubbles can disrupt the sensitivity of your touch screen.
+You bought the tempered glass to protect the screen of your device, but these bubbles can disrupt the sensitivity of your touch screen.
 One may push out air bubbles near the edge more quickly, but, getting rid of air bubbles in the center is more difficult.
-Glass screen protectors being inflexible can be trickier than plastic ones and need a steady hand to fix any issues.
+Glass screen protectors being inflexible can be trickier than plastic ones and need a steady hand to remove and fix any issues.

 Don’t sweat it.
 This article seeks to assist you in how to get rid of air bubbles in screen protectors.
-Through much trial and error, I can say that there are two tried-and-true methods to remove air bubbles under your tempered glass screen protector.
+Through much trial and error, I can say that there are two tried-and-true methods to remove bubbles from the tempered glass.

 For each of these methods, there are a few tools that you will need before getting started.
-Method one requires a razor blade and possibly some calming nature sounds to steady your nerves.
-The second method will require a Q-tip or cotton swab and some cooking oil.
+Method one requires a razor blade and possibly some calming natural sounds to steady your nerves.
+The second method on how to get bubbles out of the screen protector will require a Q-tip or cotton swab and some cooking oil.

 Reapply Your Tempered Glass Protector